Second-Coming/second-coming/second.md

 )

-1888 October, Apostle Franklin D. Richards proclaimed at October 1888 general conference that ***many children then alive would yet be alive to see the redemption of Zion and the Second Coming***, a repetition of an 1885 promise by Lorenzo Snow.
+1888 October, Apostle Franklin D. Richards proclaimed at October 1888 general conference that ***many children then Alive would yet be Alive to see the redemption of Zion and the Second Coming***, a repetition of an 1885 promise by Lorenzo Snow.
 A full year later in November 1889, Woodruff confirmed that ***"the Lord will never give a revelation to